-- \$136.40 million in revenues - o Incorporates a projected \$8.8M decline in state revenues - Incorporates original decline of \$363,000 decline in state revenues - Assumes Composite Index changes implemented per Governor McDonnell's proposed budget (-\$5.2M) - Assumes reductions in state revenue are forthcoming as indicated by Gov. McDonnell (-\$2.8M) - Assumes -\$0.50M in state sales tax reductions - o Incorporates a projected \$4 million decline in local revenues - Assumes the current real-estate tax rate of \$0.742 for revenues available to the school division - Does not balance expenses to available revenue: an additional \$8.8 million in either increased revenue or additional reductions is necessary. - o Overall, a 8.45% decrease in revenues from budgeted FY 2009-10 - \$145.23 million in expenses - o \$148.9 million budget adopted for 2009-10 school year - o \$6.1 million in budget cuts, all departments, schools, and personnel affected - o Increases class size by one student in grades 4-12 - o No cuts to art, music, P.E., media specialists, or gifted services - o Continued substantial reductions of central office and support positions (e.g. building services, transportation) to reduce costs and focus on core services - o ~\$4M in increases for health insurance, retirement, and growth in numbers of students incorporated
+- \$144.95 million in revenues - o Incorporates a projected \$363,000 decline in state revenues - Assumes Composite Index changes are delayed until 2011-12, per former Governor Kaine's proposed budget - Assumes no additional reductions in state revenue are forthcoming, despite indications that Gov. McDonnell will not enact the state tax increase proposed by former Governor Kaine. - Incorporates a projected \$4 million decline in local revenues - Assumes the current real-estate tax rate of \$0.742 for revenues available to the school division - Does not balance expenses to available revenue: an additional \$1 million in either increased revenue or additional reductions is necessary. - An effective tax rate of \$0.772 would provide these revenues to the school division - o Overall, a 2.7% decrease in revenues from budgeted FY 2009-10 - \$145.88 million in expenses - o \$148.9 million budget adopted for 2009-10 school year - o \$5.3 million in budget cuts, all departments, schools, and personnel affected, although bulk of cuts made from operational, central office, and instructional support - o Increases class size by one student in grades 4-12 - o No cuts to art, music, P.E., media specialists, or gifted services - Continued substantial reductions of central office and support positions to reduce costs and focus on core services - o Includes ~\$3.8 million in increases for health insurance, retirement, operational costs and growth in numbers of students incorporated